toss/es-toolkit/docs/reference/predicate/isObjectLike.md

 # isObjectLike

-Check if a value is an object-like array.
+Check if a value is an object-like.

 It returns `true` if the value is an object-like, and `false` otherwise.